compbioclub/CRISGI/docs/index.md

 ### 🔧 Usage

 CRISGI is designed to be user-friendly and easy to use.
 The package provides a set of functions that can be used to perform various tasks related to critical transitions in gene interactions.
-Detailed instructions on how to use CRISGI can be found in the [Usage](usage.md) section.

 ### 📖 Tutorials